apache/airflow/docs/howto/custom-operator.rst

   - sql
   - yaml

-If you will use non existing lexer the value of the template filed be rendered as pretty printed object.
+If you use a non existing lexer then the value of the template field will be rendered as a pretty printed object.

 Define an operator extra link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^